cube-drone/rt0/players-guide/src/player/skill_checks.md

 * A Fool is always a Critical Success
 * The World is always a Critical Success
-* Each Skill has an associated Major Arcana that always triggers a Critical Success
+* The Sun is always a Critical Success
 * The player's own Major Arcana card always triggers a Critical Success
 * If the Wheel of Fortune is drawn, the player flips a coin: A Heads triggers a Critical Success.